-1 Vide, also, "Treatise on Disease of the Heart," first edition, 1860; second edition, 1870.
+1 Vide, also, "Treatise on Diseases of the Heart," first edition 1860; second edition 1870.

-The student should verify these points of difference by the study of the diastolic sound in the two situations just named.
-In order for the comparison to be a fair one in health, and available in the diagnosis of disease, the normal anatomical relations to the walls of the chest, of the aorta, and pulmonary artery must be preserved.
+A point in relation to the second sound of the heart has an interesting and important bearing on auscultation in disease, namely, the study of this sound as produced at the aortic and the pulmonic orifice separately.
+Recalling the anatomical relations of the aorta and the pulmonary artery to the walls of the chest, if the stethoscope be applied in the second intercostal space on the right side close to the sternum, the characters of the second sound are derived chiefly from the aortic valve, and if the stethoscope be applied in the second intercostal space on the left side close to the sternum, the characters of the second sound are derived chiefly from the pulmonic valve.
+The correctness of this statement is proved by differences in the characters of the sound on the two sides in health, and by the modifications in cases of disease.
+These morbid modifications will enter into the physical diagnosis of cardiac affections.
+In health the aortic second sound is somewhat louder, higher in pitch, and the valvular quality more marked than the pulmonic second sound.
+The student should verify these points of difference by the study of the second sound in the two situations just named.
+In order for the comparison to be a fair one in health and available in the diagnosis of disease, the normal anatomical relations to the walls of the chest, of the aorta, and pulmonary artery must be preserved.
 These relations are affected by changes in the symmetry of the chest, and sometimes by enlargement of the heart.
-The lungs must also be free from disease ; otherwise, the transmission of the sounds will be abnormal.
+The lungs must also be free from disease; otherwise, the conduction of the sounds will be abnormal.